 - 1. The work must be in excess of the 124 points required for the B.A. degree. - 2.
-The student must obtain the approval of both the graduate department(s) offering the course(s) and the undergraduate department in which he or she is majoring or concentrating. - 3.
+The student must obtain the approval of both the graduate department(s) offering the course(s) and the undergraduate department in which they are majoring or concentrating. - 3.
 A course used to fulfill a requirement for the B.A. degree may not be counted toward graduate credit. - 4.
 The maximum amount of graduate credit that an undergraduate can earn toward the M.A. degree requirement in the Graduate School of Arts & Sciences is 0.50 Residence Unit.
-For more information on the Residence Units for graduate programs, please consult the website Student Guide of the Graduate School of Arts and Sciences (https://gsas.columbia.edu/student-guide/). - Courses that a student completes while registered in the Columbia Summer Session may not be credited toward the completion of degree requirements in the Graduate School of Arts and Sciences.
+For more information on the Residence Units for graduate programs, please consult the website Student Guide of the Graduate School of Arts and Sciences. - 5.
+Courses that a student completes while registered in the Columbia Summer Session may not be credited toward the completion of degree requirements in the Graduate School of Arts and Sciences.